elainemanoelle/front-farmers-search/README.md

 ## Install

-Run `npm run isntall` to install all dependencies.
+Run `npm install` to install all dependencies.

 ## Development server